norbert-acedanski/ciphers/README.md

 20. ***running_key_cipher*** accepts 3 arguments and 1 optional argument:
     - Required arguments:
         - __text__ - text to cipher (input from the user or from itself after encoding),
-        - __keyphrase__ - phras used as a key to cipher a message (equal in length or longer than text to cipher),
+        - __keyphrase__ - phrase used as a key to cipher a message (equal in length or longer than text to cipher),
         - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - all are variables in the script.
     - Optional arguments:
         - __mode__ - optional argument used to determine the operation mode of the function (*CIPHER_MODE* and *DECIPHER_MODE* - these are variables in the script) - cipher mode is a default mode.